Singer Audra McDonald transforms into Billie Holiday on Broadway

 McDonald, 43, is a classically trained soprano who won her last best actress Tony for "The Gershwins' Porgy and Bess" in 2012.
 But in "Lady Day" she becomes Holiday, who is considered one of the greatest jazz singers ever.

-The musical, which debuted off-Broadway nearly 30 years ago, opened on Sunday at the Circle in the Square theater for a limited 10-week run.
+The musical, which debuted off-Broadway nearly 30 years ago, opened on Sunday at the Circle in the Square theatre for a limited 10-week run.

 "With her plush, classically trained soprano scaled down to jazz-soloist size, Ms. McDonald sings selections from Holiday's repertoire with sensitive musicianship and rich seams of feeling that command rapt admiration," said the New York Times.